 For the last year, we have diligently followed our COVID-19 virus mitigation protocols to protect each other and our FLC community.
-COVID-19 vaccines are another critical pillar in our public health strategy that will help end this pandemic.
+COVID-19 vaccines and booster shots are another critical pillar in our public health strategy that will help end this pandemic.

-To ensure safe campus interactions, A COVID-19 vaccine will be required for all FLC students enrolled for the Spring 2022 semester as well as all faculty and staff.
+To ensure safe campus interactions, a COVID-19 vaccine booster shot is required for all FLC students enrolled for the Spring 2022 semester as well as all faculty and staff.

-A broadly vaccinated student body provides our best hope for returning to the hands-on, inclusive, and personalized learning environment that we all know and love.
+Having a broadly vaccinated and boosted campus community allows us to engage in the hands-on, inclusive, and personalized learning environment that we all know and love.
 FLC takes seriously our role in protecting the health of Durango and surrounding communities, some of which were the hardest-hit by COVID-19.
 For these reasons, it is vitally important that all our students, staff, and faculty are vaccinated and boosted.

-The benefits of COVID-19 vaccination include prevention of serious illness, hospitalization, and death from the virus.
-On campus, this vaccination requirement will allow you to attend in-person events, play intramural sports, dine with friends, attend performances, cheer for our athletes, and have more in-person interactions with classmates and faculty.
+The benefits of COVID-19 vaccination and booster include prevention of serious illness, hospitalization, and death from the virus.
+On campus, this vaccination and booster requirement will allow you to attend in-person events, play intramural sports, dine with friends, attend performances, cheer for our athletes, and have more in-person interactions within the FLC community.

 *Continuing students enrolled in online courses only (and who are not accessing on-campus services) will not need to provide proof of vaccination.